-Ellie Chivers examines the double edge sword of Covid-19 and it’s affects on the environment and humanity.
+Ellie Chivers examines the double-edged sword nature of Covid-19 and its potential effects on the environment and humanity.

 Photo by CDC

 Coronavirus: The deadly and inescapable ‘C’ word attracting the undivided attention of reporters and the public alike.
 This week, the World Health Organisation declared Covid-19 a pandemic, triggering governments to take further action worldwide.